ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

             2. After tessellation, Neper can be used to generate the equivalent diameter for output statistics.

-If the built-in voxelization is prefered then the :meth:`src.kanapy.voxelization.voxelizationRoutine` method can be called to generate the hexahedral mesh.
-This function also takes in the timestep value as an input parameter and reads the corresponding dump file generated previously.
-The :meth:`src.kanapy.input_output.write_abaqus_inp` method can be called to write out Abaqus (.inp) input file.
+If the built-in voxelization is prefered, then the :meth:`src.kanapy.voxelization.voxelizationRoutine` method can be called to generate the hexahedral mesh.
+This function also takes in the timestep value as an input parameter and reads the corresponding, previously generated dump file.
+The :meth:`src.kanapy.input_output.write_abaqus_inp` method can be called to write out the Abaqus (.inp) input file.
 The Abaqus (.inp) file will be written out in :math:`mm` scale.
 The workflow for this looks like:

 .. code-block:: python